U.S. hits allies with tariffs as trade war fears rise

 The move, announced by U.S. Commerce Secretary Wilbur Ross in a telephone briefing on Thursday, angered top U.S. allies and suggested a hardening of the Trump administration’s approach to trade negotiations.

-It also sent a chill through financial markets, with the Dow Jones Industrial Average down around 0.5 percent.
-Shares of industrial heavyweights Boeing and Caterpillar were each down about 1 percent, while shares of U.S. steel and aluminium companies rallied.
+It also sent a chill through financial markets, with the Dow Jones Industrial Average .DJI down around 0.5 percent.
+Shares of industrial heavyweights Boeing (BA.N) and Caterpillar (CAT.N) were each down about 1 percent, while shares of U.S. steel and aluminum companies rallied.

 “We look forward to continued negotiations, both with Canada and Mexico on the one hand, and with the European Commission on the other hand, because there are other issues that we also need to get resolved,” he said.